nf-core/ampliseq/docs/output.md

 ### Taxonomic classification

-DADA2 and/or SINTAX can be used to taxonomically classify the ASVs using a choice of supplied databases (specified with `--dada_ref_taxonomy` and/or `sintax_ref_taxonomy`).
+DADA2 and/or SINTAX can be used to taxonomically classify the ASVs using a choice of supplied databases (specified with `--dada_ref_taxonomy` and/or `--sintax_ref_taxonomy`).
 By default, DADA2 is used for the classification.
 The taxonomic classification will be done based on filtered ASV sequences (see above).

 #### DADA2